poweredbyniks/SQL-interview-questions/README.md

 There is another way to select all the columns from a table.
 Instead of using * we can specify the column names.

-1. SELECT BusinessEntityID, NationalIDNumber, LoginID, OrganizationNode, Organizatio nLevel, JobTitle, BirthDate, MaritalStatus, Gender, HireDate, SalariedFlag, VacationHour s, SickLeaveHours, CurrentFlag, rowguid, ModifiedDate FROM HumanResources.Employee
+1.SELECT BusinessEntityID, NationalIDNumber, LoginID, OrganizationNode, Organizatio nLevel, JobTitle, BirthDate, MaritalStatus, Gender, HireDate, SalariedFlag, VacationHour s, SickLeaveHours, CurrentFlag, rowguid, ModifiedDate FROM HumanResources.Employee
 The output will be the same.

 If you feel lazy in writing this long query given above then what you can do is go to the Object Explorer window, then expand adventureWorks2012 then select HumanResourcesEmployee table and right-click on it.
 After that "select script table as" then select "To", then you will see a New query editor window.